-How can would-be mothers secure their child’s future?
+How can would-be mothers secure their children’s future?

 Becoming a parent is not an easy task, especially for women.
 The journey of motherhood starts the day you conceive.
 Pregnancy is a whole new world with a completely different lifestyle, where the focal point is the well-being of your child.
-There are various aspects that you may plan for, like baby clothes, food essentials, a comfortable cot and stroller, a well-decorated playroom, and so on.
-This is an endless list that keeps growing with every passing day.
-But seldom is it realised that all these things cost money and once your baby is here, accommodating these expenses along with new responsibilities can be a herculean task.
+You may plan for various aspects like baby clothes, food essentials, a comfortable cot and stroller, a well-decorated playroom, and so on.
+This is an endless list of requirements that keeps growing with every passing day.
+But seldom is it realised that these requirements cost money.
+Once your baby is here, accommodating these expenses along with new responsibilities can be an arduous task.
 This is why it is important to account for all possible costs well ahead of time.